mattermost-community/focalboard/README.md

 The same server binary powers both editions.

+## Try out Focalboard

+You can quickly try out **Focalboard Personal Desktop** by going to the Windows Store or the Apple AppStore, searching for `Focalboard` and downloading and running the compiled software to run locally.

 ## Building the server

 Please refer to the [Developer's Tips & Tricks](https://www.focalboard.com/contribute/getting-started/dev-tips/) for more detailed steps.
 Here's a summary: